marco-m/timeit/README.md

 ## Examples

-Timing a command, with or without options:
+Time a command, with or without options:

     $ timeit sleep 61
     timeit results:
     real: 1m1.007506918s

-Timing a shell construct: you have to time the execution of a subshell, for
+Time a shell construct: you have to time the execution of a subshell, for
 example:

     $ timeit fish -c 'for i in (seq 3); sleep 1; echo $i; end'